Liang-guo-du/DualSPHysics_wiki/Developers-and-Institutions.md

 Different countries and institutions collaborate in the development of DualSPHysics.
-The project is mainly led by the Environmental Physics Laboratory (EPHYSLAB) from Universidade de Vigo (Spain) and the School of Mechanical, Aerospace and Civil Engineering (MACE) from The University of Manchester (UK).
+The project is the result of the collaboration of many organisations from Spain, United Kingdom, Portugal, Belgium and Italy.

 The following list includes the researchers that have collaborated in the current version of the code or are working in functionalities to be updated in future releases.